Master Teacher Program

 Why should I apply to this program?

-Arts integration offers a research-based teaching method to reach all students in your classroom, deepening engagement, creating equity, and building a strong learning environment.
-This program offers collaborative support in lesson planning, implementation, and assessment of arts-integrated units.
-Participating as a Master teacher gives you a supportive team as you lead the way in arts-integrated curricula.
+Side x Side’s arts integration collaborative framework offers a research-based teaching method to reach all students in your classroom, deepening engagement, creating equity, and building a strong learning environment.
+Teaching artists work with you in designing lesson planning, implementation, and assessment of arts-integrated units.
+Participating as a Master Teacher gives you a supportive team as you lead the way in arts-integrated curricula.

 What is the Summer Arts Institute all about?

 Our Summer Arts Institutes are professional development programs which provide research-based support and education on integrating the arts into PreK–5 classrooms.
 Artists and educators from across Maine embark on creative thinking and learning through studio-based art workshops, networking, and idea sharing.
 Each year the Institute is reimagined with new offerings to provide attendees an opportunity to experience the most relevant hands-on creative processes.
+Last year, we were able to have a rich and successful Summer Arts Institute virtually.
+This year we are planning a safe, hybrid two-day immersion in arts integration.
 The Institute is free to all Portland teachers and Lewiston’s Connors Elementary School teachers.